chawou/NumPar/README.md

 ## Usage

 ### Prepare your data
 Ensure your particle data is in csv file format, with columns corresponding to the measurands of interest (e.g. minimum Feret diameter, aspect ratio).
-Place your file in the same directory as the notebook.
+Place your data file in a directory named data/.

 ### Modify the notebook
 Open the notebook NumPar.ipynb in Jupyter notebooks.